lsds/intravisor/runtime/musl-lkl/lkl/Documentation/trace/ftrace.rst

 	is being directly called by the function.
 If the count is greater than 1 it most likely will be ftrace_ops_list_func().

-	If the callback of a function jumps to a trampoline that is specific to the callback and which is not the standard trampoline, its address will be printed as well as the function that the trampoline calls.
+	If the callback of the function jumps to a trampoline that is specific to a the callback and not the standard trampoline, its address will be printed as well as the function that the trampoline calls.